 The second form of slavery is like the first: if you’re prevented from pursuing virtue, you can’t fulfil a fundamental human interest.
 Domination isn’t necessarily an active thing, where a tyrant exploits their subjects straightforwardly.
 It might be that the institutions simply lack the capacity to give you virtue.
 The ancients know this, and want to restrict domination and deprivation.
 They try to create ‘mixed constitutions’ that treat their subjects well while maintaining public order.
 They try to give rich people the education needed to use their time for the pursuit of virtue.
 If you are not an aristocrat in Greco-Roman antiquity, you cannot really pursue virtue.
 But if you are, you can.

-But the moderns may soon have the technology to end slavery—including the kind of slavery that forces many women to slave away at both housework and wage labour, while men tend to just have wage slavery to worry about.
+The moderns substituted chattel slavery with wage slavery, while maintaining some housework slavery.
 Wage slavery, housework slavery, and ancient chattel slavery have two things in common, by virtue of which they are all ‘slavery’: domination, and deprivation.
 Wage slaves seem to be dominated by their employers or owners and deprived of the time and education to pursue virtue.
 Housework slaves sometimes seem to be dominated by their exclusively wage-slave counterparts, who seem in turn to be ultimately dominated by financial slaves, or oligarchs.
 But all, in reality, are dominated by the system, which deprives them of the time and education to pursue virtue.
 Even the rich can’t have virtue under capitalism, because they spend their time pursuing money and luxury—not virtue-involving leisure.
 Ancient subjects can be either free citizens, unfree citizens, or slaves.
 Capitalist subjects are all slaves.

 The moderns don’t end slavery, however, for two main reasons.
 Firstly, though economic growth for over two decades after World War II was quite high, economic growth rates have stagnated since the 1970s, as ‘post-war liberal’ institutions of capital controls, the gold standard, organised labour, and downward redistribution of income (from rich to poor) have been replaced by ‘neoliberal’ institutions of capital mobility, floating exchange rates, deunionised ‘flexible’ labour, and upward redistribution of income (from poor to rich).
 Therefore, technological development is still not quite optimal—it is nearly optimal, but we need more automation to abolish housework, wage, and financial slavery for good, giving people the time to pursue virtue without domination.
 That would require either a global democratic assembly to steer global production towards automation, or an end to global production altogether, and a return to territorial economies managed by territorial states.
 That way, without labour mobility to undercut wages in the core, the most powerful states could switch from labour-intensive to more capital-intensive investments: automation.
 While the response to coronavirus has slowed down global trade in goods and labour, it has not undermined capital mobility.
 Global trade in goods and labour may soon return, too—preventing any quick pivot to automation.